Clan Macnaghten: 17th century and Civil War

 Dunderave Castle at Loch Fyne, historic seat of the chiefs of Clan Macnaghten.

 The Macnaghten chiefs raised a force of bowmen to go and assist the French Huguenot rebels in the Siege of La Rochelle in 1627.
 The chief of Clan Macnaghten was in high favour with Charles I of England and served as a Gentlemen of the Privy Chamber but the expense of the French expedition and the extravagance of living in court forced Macnaghten to mortgage his lands.
 Alexander died in 1630 leaving Dunderave in the hands of his brother, Macolm Macnaghten of Killearn.

 Malcolm's son was a royalist and called out his clan to fight in Glencairn's rising against Oliver Cromwell in 1653.
 After the Restoration of 1660 Macnaghten was knighted but through the influence of Campbell, Earl of Argyll he was later denounced as a rebel.
 As a result, the clan lands were nearly entirely lost by debt and the next chief, Iain, inherited little more than an empty title.

 Iain joined the forces of John Graham, 1st Viscount Dundee and fought at the Battle of Killiecrankie in 1689.
 As a result, he was denounced as a Jacobite rebel and his remaining lands were forfeited.
 His younger son, John Macnaghten, was the last chief of this line.
 John was forced to make a formal disposition of his remaining lands to Sir James Campbell of Ardkinglas in 1710.

 Modern history

 In 1775 Alexander McNaughton migrated to America from Dunderwae to save his life from the British who were killing off clan chiefs and heir apparents.
-Alexander was heir apparently.
+Alexander was heir apparent.
 He settled in area Mill Hall, Clinton Co, PA.
 In 1818 Edmond Alexander Macnaghten was recognized as the new clan chief; he was descended from the Irish branch of Macnaghtens who are descended from John Macnaughten Shane Dhu of the 16th century.
 He died in 1832 and was succeeded by his brother, Sir Francis Workman-Macnaghten, 1st Baronet, who was a judge in Madras and Calcutta.